Sanam Bewafa: Reception

 N. Krishnaswamy of The Indian Express wrote that "The romantic angle is there, but Salman Khan and newface Chandini are but lovers who pale before the enmity of their two families".

 Box office

-In India, the film grossed ₹12 crore, with net earnings of ₹7.50 crore.
-It was declared one of the biggest low budget "Blockbuster" By the reputed trade website Box Office India.
+In India, the film netted approx ₹8 crore.
+It was declared "Blockbuster" by Trade Magazines.
+As per Trade Guide, It was one of the biggest Blockbuster ever in territories like Delhi-U.P., Nizam, CP Berar, CI, Rajasthan & East Punjab.
+In many areas of these territories, it even broke record of Sholay and Maine Pyar Kiya.